 Certain of our patents cover inventions we believe may be necessary for successful high-density, high-performance MRAMs.
 We believe U.S. patents 6,538,921 titled Circuit Selection of Magnetic Memory Cells and Related Cell Structures, and 6,744,086 titled Current switched magnetoresistive memory cell are particularly important.
 The 6,538,921 patent expires August 14, 2021.
 On September 16, 2012 the United States Patent and Trademark Office granted a request by Everspin Technologies, Inc. for an inter partes reexamination of patent 6,538,921.
-We have appealed an examiner s decision to reject some of the claims of the patent, and that appeal is in process.
+On December 30, 2015 the U.S. Patent and Trademark Office Patent Trial and Appeal Board affirmed an examiner s decision to reject the claims of patent 6,538,921.
 The 6,744,086 patent has been reissued as RE 44,878 and expires May 15, 2022.